Learn About Deep Vein Thrombosis/Blood Clots

 Blood clotting is a normal process that prevents bleeding when a blood vessel is injured.
 When a blood clot forms in veins deep in the body it is called deep vein thrombosis (DVT).
 Most deep vein blood clots occur in the lower leg or thigh.

 - Blood clotting is normal but can be dangerous when inside a vein.
-Clots in veins deep in the body can break free, travel through the bloodstream and get stuck in the lungs, blocking blood flow.
+Clots in veins deep in the body can break free, travel through the bloodstream and get stuck in the lungs, causing a pulmonary embolism.

 - Although most patients survive, these conditions can be serious and even deadly.